danielhng/plexe/README.md

 ## Scenarios

-To be able to run the scenarios, start with:
+To be able to run the scenarios, start by running ```source setenv``` in your omnetpp directory, then:
 ```
 cd plexe/subprojects/plexe_cooperis
 source setenv
 ./configure
 make
 ```

-!!!
-Please make sure to have ran ```source setenv``` in the omnetpp directory before, since plexe is based on opp_makemake !!!

 Then run each example with: